AlexJReid/zigxll/README.md

 ## Why

 This exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
-Even at this early stage, it works quite nicely, but I'd be glad of your feedback.
-I'm [@alexjreid](https://x.com/AlexJReid) on X or of course open an issue.

 This came about as I'm working on [xllify](https://xllify.com) in C++ and Luau.
 I have no complaints, other than curiosity over how this would look in Zig.
 One day maybe xllify will be Zig - it's too soon to tell as I'm still learning the language (it's a moving target.)